midaf-ryanshah/midafblog.github.io/_posts/2025-01-13-witty-title.md

 I've been putting together a design direction pitch to take to the others to see if they are happy with the new direction and I have been putting together a small vertical slice of what it can be.
 But for now, the smaller title takes priority as it directly benefits the larger game.

-I'm really, really excited about the bigger game and I hope in the future, we can look back and read these blog posts together and laugh at how impossibly far away it feels.
+I'm really, really excited about the bigger game and I hope in the future, we can look back and read these blog posts together and laugh at how impossibly far away it feels right now.
 But we here over at Mid AF have spent a long time on it and have a long journey ahead with it and we're all super excited.
 I'll keep you posted as development deepens on it.

 ---

 In other news, I've spent the past couple days getting this blog and the Mid AF website setup.
 They're nothing fancy but the hopefully get the job done.
 If people want to look for us, they'll hopefully have a place to go.

-I didn't want to overdo the websites; esp seeing as I'm not a web developer.
-But they serve their purpose for the time being and I'm happy with them.
+I didn't want to overdo the websites; especially seeing as I'm not a web developer.
+But they serve their purpose for the time being and I'm happy enough with them.
 I think as the company matures and people start taking it more seriously, the websites will get facelifts and dedicated people attached to them to improve and maintain them.

 For now, they are two simple sites I've duct-taped together just to have something here.
 It was a fun distraction but that's exactly what it was in reality - a distraction.